Outliers Detection in Networks with Missing Links: Abstract

 \section{Abstract}

-The Stochastic Block Model is a popular model for network analysis in the presence of community structure.
-However, in numerous examples, the assumptions underlying this classical model are put in default by the behaviour of a small number of outlier nodes such as hubs, nodes with mixed membership profiles, or corrupted nodes.
-In addition, real-life networks are likely to be incomplete, due to non-response or machine failures.
-We introduce a new algorithm to estimate the connection probabilities in a network, which is robust to both outlier nodes and missing observations.
-Under fairly general assumptions, this method detects the outliers, and achieves the best known error for the estimation of connection probabilities with polynomial computation cost.
-In addition, we prove sub-linear convergence of our algorithm.
-We provide a simulation study which demonstrates the good behaviour of the method in terms of outliers selection and prediction of the missing links.
+Outliers arise in networks due to different reasons such as fraudulent behaviour of malicious users or default in measurement instruments and can significantly impair network analyses.
+In addition, real-life networks are likely to be incompletely observed, with missing links due to individual non-response or machine failures.
+Identifying outliers in the presence of missing links is therefore a crucial problem in network analysis.
+In this work, we introduce a new algorithm to detect outliers in a network that simultaneously predicts the missing links.
+The proposed method is statistically sound: we prove that, under fairly general assumptions, our algorithm exactly detects the outliers, and achieves the best known error for the prediction of missing links with polynomial computation cost.
+It is also computationally efficient: we prove sub-linear convergence of our algorithm.
+We provide a simulation study which demonstrates the good behaviour of the algorithm in terms of outliers detection and prediction of the missing links.
+We also illustrate the method with an application in epidemiology, and with the analysis of a political Twitter network.
+The method is freely available as an R package on the Comprehensive R Archive Network.